onedata/onedata-documentation/docs/glossary.md

 ## Dataset

 File or directory marked by space users as representing data collections relevant to them.
-They can be used to organize data in a space in a systematic way and add an ability to create persistent [snapshots][archive].
+They can be used to organize data in a space systematically and add an ability to create persistent snapshots — [archives][].
 Learn more [here][dataset-more].

 ## File ID